What is a Mortgage Broker and What Can They Do For You?

 Along with the extra protection you get by using a mortgage advisor, they can also make the mortgage application go more smoothly, which can save you time, hassle and unnecessary stress.

-Call us on 0808 189 2301 or make a quick online enquiry and talk to one of the mortgage advisors we work with to find out if you think you would benefit by using one to arrange your mortgage.
+Make a quick online enquiry and talk to one of the mortgage advisors we work with to find out if you think you would benefit by using one to arrange your mortgage.

 When’s the right time to see a mortgage advisor

 Whether you’re a first-time buyer thinking about getting onto the property ladder, or considering a move to a bigger house or a new location, it’s never too soon to have a chat with a mortgage advisor.

 Talking to a mortgage advisor doesn’t automatically mean you’re obliged to go ahead and actually get a mortgage.
 If you’re just testing the waters and want to know if buying a place of your own is a good idea, there’s no harm in asking a few questions.

 From getting a clearer understanding of what you might be able to borrow, to how much deposit you’ll need, a mortgage advisor can answer your questions and help you understand what kind of property you might be able to afford and how much your monthly mortgage repayments will cost.

 Make an enquiry and we’ll introduce you to one of the whole-of-market brokers we work with.
 They’ll be happy to answer any questions you may have with no obligation and it won’t cost you a penny for the initial consultation.

 Should I contact a mortgage broker when I start looking at property?

 Lots of people browse property in their local area as a form of entertainment on their phones.
 If you’re only browsing and daydreaming about where you might like to live one day then go ahead – we do it all the time.